 Without true passion, the chances of your product or service gaining traction is low.
 While some entrepreneurs who are solely money-driven hit it big, most do not.
 80% of new businesses fail within the first 18 months and successful serial entrepreneurs are very few and far between.
 It’s the entrepreneur who focuses and zones in on their passion who will be most likely to successfully launch and maintain a sustainable business.
 These entrepreneurs are not necessarily your flashy, Silicon Valley types.
 They’re the lesser-known, more common entrepreneurs who run their own small businesses and create products and services with lasting purpose and passion.

 Are you willing to struggle for months or years?

 It’s tough.
 It’s not as glamorous as it looks on Instagram.
 There’s just no way to put it lightly.
 It’s the very epitome of sacrifice and delaying gratification.
 It’s painful.
 It’s profoundly uncomfortable.
 Sometimes it’s all-nighters, being broke, sweat pants and greasy hair.
 Even if you have tons of capital to start with, the stress and peaks and valleys of being a business owner are taxing.
 It’s like being on a perpetual (albeit exciting) rollercoaster ride.
 And you have to ride it out.
 Even on days when you’re really annoyed and dejected.
 Some days will be amazing -other days not so much.
-The ability to ride out the emotional, mental, and financial stress will be key to your success.
+The ability to ride out the emotional, mental and financial stress will be key to your success.